coderaiser/putout/README.md

 Options:
-   -h, --help                  display this help and exit -v, --version               output version information and exit -f, --format [formatter]    use a specific output format, the default is: 'progress-bar' localy and 'dump' on CI -s, --staged                add staged files when in git repository --fix                       apply fixes of errors to code --fix-count [count = 10]    count of fixes rounds
+   -h, --help                  display this help and exit -v, --version               output version information and exit -f, --format [formatter]    use a specific output format, the default is: 'progress-bar' locally and 'dump' on CI -s, --staged                add staged files when in git repository --fix                       apply fixes of errors to code --fix-count [count = 10]    count of fixes rounds